-Our industrial and oilfield customers use more than 65 per cent of the energy demanded in our service area.
-We’ll make sure you have the power you need when and where you need it.
+Did you know our industrial and oilfield customers use more than 65% of the energy demanded in our service area?
+We’ll make sure you have the power you need when you need it.
 Contact us when you want to:

-- Plan a project that needs electrical service or upgrade an existing electrical service
+- Plan a project that needs a new electricial service or an upgrade to an existing electrical service

-- Permanently remove electric distribution assets from your site
+- Permanently remove electricity distribution assets from your site

-- Move a line or do a road work
+- Move a line or do road work

 - Review the distribution contract demand for your site

 - Turn your power back on – we have crews available 24/7 to respond to power outages: call 1 800 668 2248 or check the status of your home with the My ATCO Electricity App.

 Use the forms below to get started on your request: